Frequently Asked Questions

 Backpack, lunch, complete change of clothes, bathing suit, towel, bug repellent (non-aerosol), waterproof sunscreen, water bottle, and a sweatshirt or rain coat for cool/rainy days.
 Campers should always wear sneakers.
 For safety reasons, flip-flops may only be worn to/from the pool.

 Thank you for your help and cooperation in ensuring that campers do not bring the following items to camp: valuables such as jewelry or money, electronics, cell phones, toys or anything they would be upset about losing or breaking.
 Camp is large with lots of activities and people, and the Crossroads and camp staff are not responsible for personal items that are lost or broken.
 Knives, weapons, or firearms of any kind are not permitted at camp.
 Crossroads does not allow illegal substances.
-If inappropriate items are brought to camp, our staff reserves the right to hold those items and return them to the camper’s parent at the end of camp.
+If inappropriate items are brought to camp, our staff reserves the right to hold those items and return them to the camper’s guardian at the end of camp.

 What if my child needs to arrive late/leave early?